 Skin cancer is a very common form of cancer.
-There is a high cure rate for the same but, as with all cancers, quick diagnosis and treatment is essential.
+There is a high cure rate for the as with all cancers, quick diagnosis and treatment is essential.
 If you feel that a healthcare professional has let you down in that respect and their delay in taking action has affected your quality of life, Potter Rees Dolan is here to help you and your family secure compensation for your suffering and any impact on your future.

 Having cancer is a terrifying experience, but it can be made even more stressful and frustrating if you know that your cancer hasn’t been diagnosed quickly enough, or that treatment has been delayed through no fault of your own.

 We understand that a late diagnosis means reduced treatment options and, therefore, sadly often a worse outcome.
 This is why you shouldn’t hesitate to investigate a claim if you have been put in this position.
 Our legal team will help you get the financial and emotional support you need to improve your quality of life, and to provide for you and your family in the future.

 If you would like to speak to us about a skin cancer misdiagnosis claim, speak to our team today on 0800 027 2557.
 If you’d like to send us an email instead, fill in our online contact form and a member of our team will be in touch.
 If you want to speak to someone specific, view our people page for more information.